 Each applicant for admission is assigned an admissions advisor who directs the applicant through the steps of the admissions process; provides information on curriculum, policies, procedures, and services; and assists the applicant in setting necessary appointments and interviewsin person or by phone as appropriate.

 Applicants should be prepared to discuss their career goals, applicable experience, and education background during the admissions interview.

 Admission decisions are based on the applicant’s fulfillment of these requirements, a review of the applicant’s previous educational records, and a review of the applicant’s career interests.
 It is the responsibility of the applicant to ensure that the Denver College of Nursing receives all required documentation.
 All records received become the property of the Denver College of Nursing.

 Candidates for all programs must:

 - The applicant must be 18 years of age or older at the time he/she starts his/her program of study

 - The applicant must complete an application

-- The applicant must interview with an admissions representative and/or other administrative staff (online students conduct interviews by phone)
+- The applicant must interview with an admissions advisor and/or other administrative staff (online students conduct interviews by phone)